monasca/monasca-docker/keystone-shell/README.md

    - if specified, secret with `NAME` will be loaded first (as with `secret NAME`) and will override existing environment variables
  - `openstack ...`: the standard openstack client
+ - `monasca ...`: the standard Monasca client (additional configuration needed, see below)

 Direct Shell
 ------------